Zarahi93/Zarahi93/README.md

 - **Red Social (ANIMAL PAWNET):** Together with two collaborators, we created a social network that allows users to post about animals that are up for adoption and/or whether they are interested in adopting.
-Users can register, log in, post, edit, and delete posts.
+Users can register, log in, make, edit, and delete posts.
 In addition to that you can like the publications and see how many likes each post has.